odo-network/ots-currency-integration-sdk/README.md

 * Restricted network output to only the necessary ports and destinations as-defined by the currencies specification.
 * Signing agent to handle formatting and signing of transactions.

-### Considerations

-* Handling of tokens for platforms such as Ethereum, NEO, EOS, etc.
-* Handling of environment security.
-* Kubernetes implementation for coordinating clusters of coins integrated with the CIS.

 ### Open Discussion Points

 * 2-Way Protocol?
 [MQTT](http://mqtt.org/)?
 TCP?
 [FIX](https://www.fixtrading.org/standards/)?
 * List of required requests and their responses (schema)
 * Data encoding...
 [Cap'n Proto](https://capnproto.org/)?
 [Protobuf](https://developers.google.com/protocol-buffers/)?
 * Minimum requirements for node integration?
 Expectations and assumptions that we will make for all implementations?
+* Implementation review process?
+* Installation process? git? centralized repo? both?
+* Handling of tokens for platforms such as Ethereum, NEO, EOS, etc.
+* Handling of environment security.
+* Kubernetes implementation for coordinating clusters of coins integrated with the CIS.

 ### Technology Stack